-San Bernardino is facing a budget shortfall of $45 million and annual deficits over the next five years.
-That's even after the city slashed the workforce by 20 percent over the last four years and negotiated $10 million in annual concessions from employees in each of the last three years.
+San Bernardino is facing a budget shortfall of about $45 million and annual deficits over the next five years.
+That's even after the city slashed the workforce by 20 percent over the past four years and negotiated $10 million in annual concessions from employees in each of the past three years.

 The problems stem from weak property and sales tax revenues combined with escalating pension costs and a loss of state redevelopment funds, city officials said.

-At a packed City Hall meeting, Penman said budget officials had presented falsified budget documents to the City Council for 13 of the last 16 years, reporting a surplus and masking the city's deficit.
+On Tuesday night, City Attorney James Penman told the City Council that budget officials had presented falsified documents for 13 of the past 16 years, masking the city's deficit.

-Asked about his statements at a Wednesday news conference, Penman said he believed an outside investigation was needed as early as February, but had not realized the scope of the problem until this month.
+He told reporters a day later that he believed an outside investigation was needed in February but had not realized the scope of the problem until this month.

-He said evidence of financial mismanagement had been given to "appropriate government agencies," but would not say which agencies or give further details on the evidence, citing the pending bankruptcy proceedings.
+Evidence of financial mismanagement had been given to "appropriate government agencies," he said, declining to provide further details while citing the pending bankruptcy proceedings.

 "The information was discovered in probably the last 60 days, and the elected officials became aware of it very recently," Penman said.

-Jim Morris, the mayor's chief of staff, said Wednesday that some inaccuracies in past budget reporting diminished the size of the problem but he did not believe officials deliberately misrepresented the data.
+Jim Morris, the mayor's chief of staff, said some inaccuracies in past budget reporting diminished the size of the problem, but he did not believe officials deliberately misrepresented the data.

-Four council members voted for the authorization, two opposed it, and one abstained.
+Four council members voted for the bankruptcy authorization, two opposed it, and one abstained.

 Marcus Nelson, owner of a local barber shop, wasn't surprised by the announcement, noting there are only three businesses on his block.

 "It is kinda scary, knowing that the city doesn't have money," the 40-year-old said.
-"Small businesses know we can't make money, so it is kinda scary."
+"Small businesses know we can't make money."